blynkkk/blynkkk.github.io/readme.md

 }
 ```

-#Widgets
-There are 4 types of Widgets:
-- Controllers - they send commands to hardware.
-Use them to control your stuff
-- Displays - used for various vizualizations of data that comes from hardware to the smartphone
-- Notifications - are various widgets to send messages and notifications.
-- Others - widgets that don't belong to any category
--
-Some of the widgets are used just to unlock some functionality
+Some of the widgets are used just to unlock functionality (e.g. Email Widget) and they don't have any settings at all.

 ##Controllers
 ### Button